-Before you can open your own shopping cart site, you must decide what you want to sell to your customers in your online store — and how to source your products.
+Before you can open your own Internet shop, you must decide what you want to sell to your customers in your online store — and how to source your products.

 A large number of people doing business on the Internet have found financial freedom and independence by setting up their own eCommerce site.